NIVANorge/Mobius/README.md

 See the [PythonWrapper readme](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).

-## Building INCAView compatible exes
+## Using INCAView

+INCAView is a GUI designed to provide a quick way of running models, manually calibrating them, and exploring model output.
 If you are just a user of existing models, or if you want to use an interface to quickly get visual results out of your own models, you can make model exes that are compatible with INCAView.

+### Creating INCAView compatible .exes

 We already have .cpp files ready for compilation that are set up to produce INCAView-compatible exes for most of our models.
-See e.g Applications/INCA-N/incan.cpp
+See e.g Applications/INCA-N/incan.cpp.
 To set up your own .cpp files like these, try to follow the example from one of those files.

-To compile them you also need the sqlite3 library.
-Download the source code for sqlite3 from https://www.sqlite.org/download.html .
-You should put the sqlite3 files in Mobius/sqlite3 (create a new folder).
-Then compile sqlite3 into a linkable object file using
+To compile INCAView compatible exes you also need the sqlite3 library:
+- Download the source code for sqlite3 from https://www.sqlite.org/download.html
+- Put the sqlite3 files in Mobius/sqlite3 (create a new folder)
-    `gcc -c sqlite3.c -O2`
+- Compile sqlite3 into a linkable object file by typing, from the command line: `gcc -c sqlite3.c -O2`

 You also have to download json.hpp from https://github.com/nlohmann/json/tree/develop/single_include/nlohmann and put it in Mobius/json (create a new folder).
 The json library does not need any separate compilation.

-See the INCAView repository for the interface itself.
+To compile models for INCAViewer, from the command line run the .bat file which refers to the .cpp file which is set up to produce INCAView-compatible exes.
+Often these .cpp files have the 'iv' suffix in their filename.

+INCAView requires a parameter database to be supplied.
+To create a parameter database from a parameter .dat file, from the command line type `mymodelname.exe` and hit enter (substituting your model name in).
+A list of options will then be printed to the command line, including one to create a parameter database file from a .dat file:
+`mymodelname.exe convert_parameters myparameters.dat myparameters.db`

+Then to get started with INCAViewer:
+- Double click on INCAView.exe (from within the INCAView repository)
+- Click 'Load parameter database' and navigate to and select the .db file you just created.
+The parameters should load and appear in the top left panel.
+Click on any of the parameter names, and its values should appear to the right.
+These values are editable, and changes are saved to the parameter database but not to the original .dat file.
+To export changes you make to the parameter values, click the 'Export parameters' button at the bottom.
+- Click 'Select input file' and navigate to the .dat file which contains your driving meteorological data and any other inputs you wish to read in (e.g. observations)
+- Click 'Run model'.
+Results and inputs should be listed in the top right hand panels.
+- Click through results and inputs to explore the output.
+Hold down the Shift or Ctrl keys to select multiple series at the same time, and do Ctrl click to deselect.
+When you have a simulated and an observed series selected, you can get goodness of fit statistics by selecting the 'Results info' tab at the bottom left of the window.
+Note that if your observations have lots of missing values, you need to check the 'Scatter plot for inputs' box for them to appear on the plot.
+- Click 'Export results' to save results to file.
+- and then 'Load input data' to load in the input .dat file.

-We may also look into a way of distributing precompiled exes of INCAView and some of the models.
+In the future, we may also look into a way of distributing precompiled exes of INCAView and some of the models.

 ![Alt text](Documentation/img/incaviewpersist.png?raw=true "Example of running the PERSiST model in INCAView.")